langdon/summit-2015-lab-15812/labs/chapter5.md

         ...
         graph:
           - name: mariadb
-            source: "docker://summit-rhel-dev:5000/mariadb/atomicapp"
+            source: "docker://projectatomic/mariadb-atomicapp"
         ...

-1. Copy the Wordpress kubernetes files created in lab 4 into the `artifacts` directory.
+1. Copy the Wordpress kubernetes directory created in lab 4 into the `artifacts` directory.
 Since these are for the kubernetes providers we'll put them in a `kubernetes` sub-directory.
 This path will match the Nulecule template `- file:artifacts/kubernetes/` reference.
 Since it ends in a trailing "slash" (`/`) all files in the directory will be deployed.

-        cp /root/lab4/* /root/workspace/atomicapp/artifacts/kubernetes/.
+        cp -R ~/workspace/wordpress/kubernetes ~/workspace/artifacts/.

 1. Edit the Nulecule file to add parameters `db_user`, `db_pass`, `db_name`